choonkeat/choonkeat.github.io/_posts/2018-10-28-getting-from-a-to-b.md

 We could.
 But I suspect building an entire app out of pure functions is a real struggle, made worse when the imperative language provide 101 ways to get from A to B. I get seduced by _"how to do functional programming in [your imperative language]"_ too, but the oft overlooked second part of that sad recurring theme song is: what we _cannot do_ is more important.
 If your language isn't going to stop you, all you've got are just soft agreements by linters, coding convention, and best practices.

 What I _do_ know is, I find refactoring code in Elm relatively more enjoyable.
 I suspect that being composed from pure functions has a lot to do with it.
-Also, there are little language level features that do make pure functions nicer to wield in ML and are cumbersome or missing in imperative languages <sup>[[3]](#footnote3)</sup>.
+Also, there are little language level features that do make pure functions nicer to wield in Elm and are cumbersome or missing in imperative languages <sup>[[3]](#footnote3)</sup>.

 > "Use the compiler"